gotbahn/sidescroll.js/README.md

 # ↕ sidescroll.js

-Accessible Sidebar with Smart Scroll.
+Accessible fixed Sidebar with Smart Scroll.

 ## About